-Figure 6: The effects of 1.7μm surface roughness on the loss of a 50mm long line Discrete SMT Passive Components The drive to produce more compact electronic products has caused a continued reduction in the physical size of discrete resistors, capacitors and inductors (Rs, Cs and Ls).
+The drive to produce more compact electronic products has caused a continued reduction in the physical size of discrete resistors, capacitors and inductors (Rs, Cs and Ls).
 Component sizes of 0402 and 0201 are now in common use and even smaller sizes, such as 01005, are also available although less commonly used.
 One of the consequences of the reduced size is reduced component parasitics, which facilitates their use at higher frequencies.

 The main parasitic component of a resistor or capacitor is an effective series inductance.
 For 0402 components it is around 0.4nH and for 0201 components around 0.25nH.
-As long as this inductance is accounted for in the design process, discrete Rs and Cs can be used for biasing, matching and filtering at frequencies in to the microwave range.
+As long as this inductance is accounted for in the design process, discrete Rs and Cs can be used for biasing, matching and filtering at frequencies up in to the microwave range.
 In the case of DC blocks, for example, the series inductive element of the discrete capacitor can be absorbed into a low pass filter with the shunt Cs realised as printed open-circuit stubs.
 This allows the realisation of low-cost, compact DC blocks at high microwave frequencies.
-The PCB pads required for attachment of the discrete parts also have a parasitic effect and should be included to accurately simulate microwave frequency performance.
-Figure 7 shows the equivalent circuit for an SMT capacitor mounted on a PCB.
-As well as the parasitic series inductance (Lp) it includes an equivalent series resistance (Rp) to model the capacitor losses.
-In many instances the effect of Rp will be modest and can be neglected.
-However, when used at low impedance points (for example in PA matching networks) its impact can be significant.
+The PCB pads required for attachment of the discrete parts also have a parasitic effect and should be included to simulate accurately microwave frequency performance.